 Viewers passing through Columbus Park while encountering the elaborate structure, will perhaps consider questions of perspective: Who is looking in?
 Who is looking out?
 Who is free?
 Who is trapped?
 Who has the power to decide who has the freedom to be inside and outside?
 The sculpture will be activated through public programs and is intended to ignite productive dialogue about each individual’s experiences and feelings evoked by the piece.

 Wilson has a longstanding interest in metalworks, blacksmithing and ironworks, particularly in relation to the time he spent in the Caribbean and Africa observing the use of gates as protection.
 The decorative elements in the different types of gates act in dissonance with the function of gates—creating barriers between people.
 Wilson is known for his politically charged work of reframing objects and cultural symbols, encouraging viewers to reconsider social and historical narratives and raising critical questions about the politics of erasure and exclusion.

-More Art has worked with Wilson over the course of several years to develop this project, involving the community and choosing an intentional location for the work.
+More Art worked with Wilson over the course of several years to develop this project, involving the community and choosing an intentional location for the work.
 More Art partnered with the Center for Court Innovation, a non-profit working to create a humane justice system, to involve youth (ages 18-24) in creative writing workshops where they were encouraged to think about the issues raised by Wilson’s project.
-These individuals will be invited to the physical sculpture for additional workshops and programming that will activate the work.
-Additional public programs will be scheduled throughout the year at the sculpture site and will include, performance, dance, music and spoken word poetry.
+Additional public programs were scheduled throughout the year at the sculpture site and included, performance, dance, music and spoken word poetry.

 about the artist.